0xPride/webserv/README.md

 ### Serving a static website

-we need an example of a static website you can use anyone you prefer for demonstration i will be using this repo as an example
+0. we need an example of a static website you can use anyone you prefer for demonstration i will be using this repo as an example

 ```sh
 git clone https://github.com/YaninaTrekhleb/restaurant-website.git website
 ```

-Let's add a config to server this website
+1. let's add a config to server this website

 ```
 default website.com:1337 {